For an even better experience than plugins, go to:

 - Dashboards reporting on these metrics

-This is a high level overview of what these parts are and how they work together with New Relic Plugins.
-Detailed information is available in separate sections.
+This is a high level overview of what these parts are and how they work together when developing plugins in New Relic's Plugin Central.

 The plugin needs a Globally Unique Identifier (GUID), which is a character string limited to no less than 4 and no more than 255 characters.
-The GUID for a published plugin must be unique for each plugin across New Relic Plugins.
+The GUID for a published plugin must be unique for each plugin across New Relic.
 When creating a plugin, you are responsible for monitoring your own GUIDs to avoid naming conflicts.
-For more information, see Metric data for the Plugin API.

-The summary metrics and dashboards in the user interface, as well as customer data, are associated with this GUID in New Relic Plugins.
+The summary metrics and dashboards in the user interface, as well as customer data, are associated with this GUID.
 You will use the same GUID for the life of your plugin, so choose a meaningful name.

 GUIDs are written in a format similar to a reverse DNS name.
 The preferred format is to include first the company name, then the plugin name.
 The plugin name can be made up of more than one node.